Bundall

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates nine active public transport stops in Bundall, operated by a mix of bus routes.
-These stops are served by five unique routes, facilitating 938 weekly passenger trips collectively.
-Accessibility is moderate, with residents typically situated 530 meters from the nearest stop.
+Transport analysis indicates nine active transport stops operating within Bundall, consisting of a mix of bus services.
+These stops are served by five unique routes, collectively facilitating 938 weekly passenger trips.
+Transport accessibility is rated as moderate, with residents typically situated 530 meters from the nearest transport stop.

-Service frequency averages 134 trips daily across all routes, equating to approximately 104 weekly trips per individual stop.
+Service frequency averages 134 trips per day across all routes, translating to approximately 104 weekly trips per individual stop.

 Frequently Asked Questions - Transport